 Have you created a news or blog section on your website, but don’t have the time or the desire to populate it?
 Users can see this as, if you don’t care about the content on your site being up to date, then they won’t see a point in visiting your site.
 It can also give off the impression that your company is no longer in operation, for example if the most recent news post was added 2 years ago.
 Remember, search engines also operate in a similar way.

 Keeping your content up to date is an easy and important solution.
-Ideally at least once a week, some form of content update is applied.
+Ideally, at least once a week, some form of the content update is applied.
 You can write about what is happening in the company, industry news or even world news which can have an effect on your market.
 Brief posts are enough to show that your company is still alive and dynamic.
 It will also have a positive effect on your positioning within search engines, in turn increasing traffic to your website.